 7. Gooseberry Park by Cynthia Rylant

 My daughter loved this book when she was in first grade.
 Her teacher used it as a read aloud.
-Extra bonus is the wonderful vocabulary and rich language used for this old fashioned dog story.
+An extra bonus is the wonderful vocabulary and rich language used for this old-fashioned dog story.